-Hepatitis B infection causes a wide spectrum of liver diseases, from a subclinical carrier state to severe hepatitis or acute liver failure (fulminant hepatitis), particularly in the elderly, in whom mortality can reach 10 to 15%.
+Hepatitis B infection causes a wide spectrum of liver diseases, from a subclinical carrier state to severe hepatitis or acute liver failure (fulminant hepatitis Fulminant Hepatitis Fulminant hepatitis is a rare syndrome of rapid (usually within days or weeks), massive necrosis of liver parenchyma and a decrease in liver size (acute yellow atrophy); it usually occurs after... read more ), particularly in older people, in whom mortality can reach 10 to 15%.

-Most patients have typical manifestations of viral hepatitis, including anorexia, malaise, fever, nausea, and vomiting, followed by jaundice.
-Symptoms persist from a few weeks up to 6 mo.
+Most patients have typical manifestations of viral hepatitis Symptoms and Signs Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
+A nonspecific viral prodrome is followed... read more , including anorexia, malaise, fever, nausea, and vomiting, followed by jaundice.
+Symptoms persist from a few weeks up to 6 months.

-If any of the hepatitis B tests are positive, further serologic testing may be necessary to differentiate acute from past or chronic infection (see Table: Hepatitis B Serology*).
+If any of the hepatitis B tests are positive, further serologic testing may be necessary to differentiate acute from past or chronic infection (see table Hepatitis B Serology Hepatitis B Serology* ).
 If serology suggests hepatitis B, testing for hepatitis B e antigen (HBeAg) and antibody to hepatitis B e antigen (anti-HBe) is usually done to help determine the prognosis and to guide antiviral therapy.
 If serologically confirmed HBV infection is severe, antibody to hepatitis D virus (anti-HDV) is measured.

 Hepatitis B has at least 3 distinct antigen-antibody systems that can be tested:

-HBsAg characteristically appears during the incubation period, usually 1 to 6 wk before clinical or biochemical illness develops, and implies infectivity of the blood.
+HBsAg characteristically appears during the incubation period, usually 1 to 6 weeks before clinical or biochemical illness develops, and implies infectivity of the blood.
 It disappears during convalescence.
 However, HBsAg is occasionally transient.
 The corresponding protective antibody (anti-HBs) appears weeks or months later, after clinical recovery, and usually persists for life; thus, its detection indicates past HBV infection and relative immunity.
-In 5 to 10% of patients, HBsAg persists and antibodies do not develop; these patients become asymptomatic carriers of the virus or develop chronic hepatitis.
+In 5 to 10% of patients, HBsAg persists and antibodies do not develop; these patients develop chronic hepatitis B.

-HBcAg reflects the viral core.
-It is detectable in infected liver cells but not in serum except by special techniques.
-Antibody to HBcAg (anti-HBc) usually appears at the onset of clinical illness; thereafter, titers gradually diminish, usually over years or life.
+HBcAb reflects antibody to the viral core.
+Hepatitis B core antigen (HBcAg) is detectable in infected liver cells but not in serum except by special techniques.
+Antibody to HBcAg (anti-HBc, or HBcAb) usually appears at the onset of clinical illness; thereafter, titers gradually diminish, usually over years or life.
 Its presence with anti-HBs indicates recovery from previous HBV infection.
 Anti-HBc is also present in chronic HBsAg carriers, who do not mount an anti-HBs response.
 In acute infection, anti-HBc is mainly of the IgM class, whereas in chronic infection, IgG anti-HBc predominates.
 IgM anti-HBc is a sensitive marker of acute HBV infection and occasionally is the only marker of recent infection, reflecting a window between disappearance of HBsAg and appearance of anti-HBs.